dmmeteo/dmmeteo.github.io/cv.md

 ### Terminal (My first project in programming)

-Overview: Terminal is a static service which provides a simple and convenient tool for operators support call center in PrivatBank.
+Overview: Terminal is a static service which provides a simple and convenient tool for operators of support call center in PrivatBank.

 Duration: April 2015 – March 2016